 Global Time option on the same screenboard.
 You can select a moving window in the past (

-Select Range option.
+Select from calendar… option or by entering a custom time frame.
 If a moving window is chosen, the widgets are updated to move along with the time window.

 Screenboards are useful for displaying key performance metrics on large screens or TVs.
 To enable TV mode, use the keyboard shortcut